 As the brutish but cunning Garson, Harry Cording provides the bulk of the serial’s villainy (figuratively and literally); his large size, murderous glare, and hoarse, snarling voice give him a frightening physical presence that perfectly complements his character’s equally frightening behavior (like his cold-blooded murder of Tom Merritt Sr. in the first chapter).
 Former leading man Bryant Washburn is far less threatening, but is similarly good as the turncoat Crandall; he retains a hero-like air of sincerity and unassuming jauntiness that makes his character’s pose as a good guy convincing, but easily switches to furtive craftiness and cowardly panic whenever the situation requires.

 Robert Strange’s Kettler has little to do but issue orders to Washburn and Cording’s characters until the serial’s last two chapters.
-His acting is not flamboyantly theatrical enough to make his radio conversations with his underlings as colorful as Noah Beery Sr.’s similar sessions in Zorro Rides Again–but he still comes off as a formidable if down-to-earth villain, sucessfully using his shrewd and vulpine face, curtly confident manner, and sharply commanding voice to make Kettler seem like an extremely crafty master spy and a dangerously dedicated Nazi.
+His personality (unlike that of Noah Beery Sr. in a similar role in Zorro Rides Again) is not flamboyant enough to allow him to make a particularly strong impression during his regular radio conversations with his underlings, but he still comes off as a formidable if rather colorless villain, successfully using his shrewd and vulpine face, curtly confident manner, and sharply commanding voice to make Kettler come off as both a dangerously crafty master spy and a dangerously dedicated Nazi.
 (His nationality–and that of his military backers–is never explicitly stated, but his many references to his country’s war with Great Britain make his affiliations quite obvious).

 Herbert Rawlinson manages a very likable blend of military formality and quiet joviality as the hero’s father (and RCMP superior) Inspector King; the first meeting between father and son, in which the senior King holds his son at attention and receives an official report from him before warmly shaking his hand, is handled well by both Lane and Rawlinson.
 The reliable Budd Buster is colorful and quirky (but never obtrusively comedic) as a canny trapper named Vinegar Smith, who lends periodic assistance to the Mounties.
 Tony Paton is quite memorable as Garson’s second-in-command, the tough French-Canadian backwoodsman nicknamed “Le Coteau” (The Knife).
 Although physically undersized, his altertness, his swaggering self-confidence, and his evil joy when he contemplates the prospect of stabbing someone combine to make him quite menacing.